xiaoxianyu-office/mm/Mobs/Disguises.md

 4. ``setSkin RumiExMachina.png`` is telling it to set the disguise skin to your .png file in the skins folder  So if you have a skin named Goblin.png in the skins folder, use setSkin Goblin.png
 5. ``setDynamicName`` is used to allow the disguise name to change often, useful when you want to display the entity's health in its name

+### NOTE: As of MM 5.0, you must setup your disguises using inline disguise.
 ## LEGACY: Disguise Options

 These options are no longer utilized in modern disguises and the documentation is preserved for historical purposes only.